bloomcycleofficial/NityaAbhyasa-privacy-policy/index.md

 3. Analytics and app usage information

-NityaAbhyasa may use Firebase Analytics, a service provided by Google, to understand how users interact with the App and to improve app performance, usability and features.
+NityaAbhyasa uses Firebase Analytics, a service provided by Google, to understand how users interact with the App and to improve app performance, usability and features.

 Firebase Analytics may collect information such as:
 - App opens